-Pastoral drop in sessions will be held over the upcoming months for parents to attend and discuss any concerns that you may have.
-These drop in sessions will be ideal as the Pastoral Team all have different skills that they can share and give advice accordingly.
+Pastoral drop in sessions are regularly held for parents to attend and discuss any concerns that you may have.
+These drop in sessions are ideal for parents to attend and ask any questions they may have about pastoral support.
+The Pastoral Team have different skills that they can share and can give advice according to their area of specialism.
 Please check the Newsletters for upcoming session dates.

 Aims of Pastoral Support: